State Historic Preservation Office

 WHAT IS THE PROCESS FOR OBTAINING THE CREDITS?

 To obtain the federal credit, a taxpayer must submit two complete signed copies of the Preservation Certification Application to the State Historic Preservation Office.
 The application is a three-part form.
 Part 1 is used to determine if a property is historic.
 Part 2 outlines in detail the proposed rehabilitation work.
 Both are submitted DIRECTLY to the State Historic Preservation Office for review and forwarding to the National Park Service.
 Part 3 is submitted once the rehabilitation work is completed.
 After the State Historic Preservation Office reviews Part 3, it is forwarded to the National Park Service.
 The National Park Service issues the final certification, which is filed with the taxpayer’s federal income tax return.
+Effective May 15, 2014, older forms may not be used.
+Only those marked "Rev. 2014" in the upper right hand corner will be accepted.
+Please download the pdf forms and save them to your computer before beginning.

 For information regarding the forms, instructions and administration of the state credit, please consult the Missouri Department of Economic Development, which will forward the paperwork necessary for certification that the building is an historic structure and the project meets the Secretary's Standards for Historic Rehabilitation to the State Historic Preservation Office.